-Things to do in Tahiti
+Things to Do in Tahiti

-Go fishing – there are plenty of fishing charters that head out for the marina near Pape’ete.
+Go fishing – there are plenty of fishing charters that head out from the marina near Pape’ete.
 You may catch Bonito, Blue Marlin, Mahi Mahi, Sailfish, Striped Marlin, Tuna and Wahoo on your epic offshore adventure.

 Hire a car and drive around the island – Tahiti is much larger than the other islands in French Polynesia and there is plenty to see.
 Don’t miss Faarumai Waterfall, Belvedere de Taravao (a lookout) and Maui Plage (the best beach on the island).